mathewtrivett/tfl-graphql/docs/technical_decisions/0002-using-json-schema-in-specs.md

 ### Pros

-- The project should be easier to maintain and understand for developers coming to the project.
-They should be able to mentally map the OpenAPI spec to GraphQL types.
+- We can now dynammically test schemas conform to GraphQL type definitions.
-- The root type space can be kept clean for base GraphQl types.
+- Our RSpec expectations can be kept short to a one liner.
-- The GraphQL type system can be extended without as much concern for naming collision.
+- We have valid JSON Schema that could be reused for other purposes if we need them.

 ### Cons

 - There is extra work needed to define the JSON Schema we expect from GraphQL queries.
+Longer term we could explore automatically generating these schema, perhaps by consuming the OpenAPI spec.